PKU-YuanGroup/Open-Sora-Plan/README.md

 > [1] Please note that the weights for v1.2.0 29×720p and 93×480p were trained on Panda70M and have not undergone final high-quality data fine-tuning, so they may produce watermarks.

 > [2] We fine-tuned 3.5k steps from 93×720p to get 93×480p for community research use.

+> [3] The model is trained arbitrarily on stride=32.
+So keep the resolution of the inference a multiple of 32.
+Frames needs to be 4n+1, e.g. 93, 77, 61, 45, 29, 1 (image).

 > [!Warning]
 >